brockhager/allie-ai/README.md

 # Notes:

-The backend runs in Python inside a virtual environment, while the frontend runs in Node.js — they are separate processes.
+The backend runs in Python inside a virtual environment.

-Make sure CORS is enabled in server.py so the browser can connect.

-You can commit backup.json if you want to share sample conversations, or add it to .gitignore if not.
+The frontend is a static HTML page served by FastAPI.

+Model files are large; ensure sufficient disk space.

+Backup files are in data/backups/.

 # Future Improvements: